bilingual-dict/ru-en/README.md

 - грубо говоря ‘roughly speaking’.

-The dictionary comes as a tab-separated `.txt` file where every line contains a Russian phrase and one of its English translations.
+The dictionary comes as tab-separated `.txt` files where every line contains a Russian phrase and one of its English translations.
 For every Russian phrase there may be up to 10 translations, but on average there are 1-2.
 If there are several translations for a phrase, they appear in consecutive lines.

 The link to the paper with the detailed explanation of how this dictionary was constructed is to be provided.